Editorial advisory

 Water Verdict

-Taylor County receives a fair water quality assessment with a grade of C and a score of 60.6 out of 100.
+Taylor County, West Virginia receives a fair water quality assessment with a grade of C and a score of 60.6 out of 100.
 The water supply meets baseline federal standards, but there may be periods of elevated contaminant levels or infrastructure concerns worth monitoring.
+Separately, EPA ATTAINS assessments track 48 water bodies in the county's watershed, none of which are currently listed as impaired under the Clean Water Act.
+At the most recent USGS reading, local streamflow was below its historical mean at 33.7% — worth watching in drier seasons.

 Violation Context

-Taylor County has recorded 1 health-based violation, meaning the water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
+EPA SDWIS records for Taylor County, West Virginia show 1 health-based violation, meaning a water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
 At 6.0 violations per 100,000 people served, this rate is moderate and suggests recurring water quality challenges.
+Independent monitoring is comparatively sparse here — 430 water-quality results logged in the EPA Water Quality Portal over the past five years — so the utility's own reporting carries extra weight.

 Consumer Guidance